giannissmirnios/splay_module/README.txt

 Video demonstration: http://vimeo.com/112852823

+This module has been tested for Joomla! version 2.5 and Joomla! version 3.3 .

 In order for this joomla module to work correctly the following admin rights should be enabled for the sql user of the joomla implementation:
 EVENT
 SUPER